Monster Cleaning Specialist Wanted

 Just don’t vomit, I thought to myself.
 Despite the fifty dollar bet, I wasn’t all that confident.

 Placing my half empty drink into the cup holder, I turned back around and rested my head against the back of my seat.
-Looking out the front window, I focussed my eyes on the black asphalt, and kept my attention on the part of the road just ahead of the dull yellow headlights.
+Looking out the front window, I focused my eyes on the black asphalt, and kept my attention on the part of the road just ahead of the dull yellow headlights.
 The reflective yellow paint on the two lane highway was the only color to offset the black of night.

 “How much longer Josh?”
 Dante asked.